Connect with this web designer

 When the prospective customer clicks on your results page entry, they will be presented with your website.
 See Image 3 above showing the SERP entries.

-Your website, as presented, will stand by itself in terms of marketing: well-designed pages with strong SEO will be optimal and ready to gain new customers.
+Your Wollongong web design, as presented, will stand by itself in terms of marketing: well-designed pages with strong SEO will be optimal and ready to gain new customers.

 The easiest way to see how your site is performing in the results pages is to enter one or more of your keywords in Google and see what position you’ve gained.